RaysceneNS/rayscenens.github.io/README.md

 This website is built using the Jekyll static site generator.

-You will need to install the Ruby devkit on windows.
-The easiest way is to use the [Ruby Installer](https://rubyinstaller.org).
+You will need to install the Ruby devkit,

+* on Windows: The easiest way is to use the [Ruby Installer](https://rubyinstaller.org).
+* on Linux: `sudo apt install ruby-dev`

 Validate that ruby is installed with the following command.